Trofeo Princesa Sofia Iberostar – Wednesday

 Britain’s Ben Saxton and Nicola Boniface (6,25,11) are seventh, and 19th Chris Rashley and Laura Marmion Givannetti.

-Laser
+Laser Men

 Two races completed in Laser gold fleet with wins for Pavlos Kontides CYP and Lorenzo Chiavarini GBR.